dmki-tuwien/lpg-normalization/docs/index.md

 # A Graph-Native Approach to Normalization

-Welcome to the online documentation of the paper ["A Graph-Native Approach to Normalization"](https://github.com/dmki-tuwien/lpg-normalization/blob/master/paper/extended_version.pdf).
+Welcome to the online documentation accompanying the paper ["A Graph-Native Approach to Normalization"](http://arxiv.org/abs/2603.02995).

 This documentation provides details on the performed evaluation and provides a documentation for our [Python](https://www.python.org) implementation of LPG normalization.

+Details on the repository structure and the source code can be found in the [Source Code Documentation](source_code_documentation.md).

+Detailed results of the evaluation presented in the [paper](http://arxiv.org/abs/2603.02995) can be found [here](https://github.com/dmki-tuwien/lpg-normalization/tree/master/out).

 ## Getting Started